-Marketing emails are inherently unsolicited in nature and therefore has a very high tendency to be marked as a promotion by email clients and sometimes even marked as SPAM.
-If you send a large number of marketing/promotional emails to your customers or leads that you have acquired, you will see your open rates go down in single digits slowly and even the spam rates could also slowly go high.
+Marketing emails are inherently unsolicited in nature.
+Ergo, they have a very high tendency to be marked as a promotion or SPAM by email clients.
+If you send marketing emails, in bulk, to acquired customers or leads, open rates go down in single digits slowly.
+Eventually, the spam rates could also slowly go high.
 Note that you can get these numbers from your marketing solutions provider e.g. Mailchimp, Sendgrid, etc. Now, let’s talk about ways to improve the situation.

-First of all, we believe that marketing/promotional emails should be sent from a separate domain that is used primarily for this purpose.
-For example at LetsVenture, we send marketing emails to startups from email@example.com domain instead of the regular letsventure.com domain.
-This approach ensures that the domain reputation of your primary domain doesn’t get adversely impacted.
+Send marketing emails from a separate domain which is primarily for marketing.
+For example at LetsVenture, we send marketing emails to startups from firstname.lastname@example.org domain instead of the regular letsventure.com domain.
+This way, we ensure that the reputation of our primary domain doesn’t get adversely impacted.
 Otherwise, in the worst case, even regular emails from your main domain could get marked as spam or promotion by Gmail which is not a nice situation to be in.
 So, while we send our promotional emails from the letsventure.co.in domain, transactional emails (e.g password resets, order details, etc) are sent from letsventure.com domain only.

 Add SPF and DKIM Settings

 Next thing you need to do is add SPF and DKIM settings to your MailChimp or SendGrid account (or whatever tool you use).
 Note that these settings need to be done in your G suite admin account as well (or whatever email provider you use for your domain).